dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 # The Solution

-I will probably never be a top-tier LeetCode solver, but I can improve enough to fail because I've reached the limits of my knowledge rather than my brain giving out on me.
+I may never be a top-tier LeetCode solver, but I can improve enough to fail because I've reached the limits of my knowledge rather than my brain giving out on me.
 What I've tried and has worked so far in the limited time I've had is the handy old checklist.
-I'm not saying this should be everyone's checklist; I hope this will work for me and make others curious enough to evaluate their processes and do the same.
+I'm not saying this should be everyone's checklist; I hope this will work for me and make others curious enough to evaluate their own processes and do the same.

 - Read the problem carefully.
 - Add a comment in your coding window of the problem you're solving in case your mind wanders
- - Pseudo-code the solution on paper or in the terminal.
-This is where I started to go off the rails.
+- Pseudo-code the solution on paper or in the code editor.
 This frees your brain from trying to remember your plan.
 - If you have time, draw out how the solution works.
 Now, you have multiple reminders of your approach to the problem.
 - Code in short, iterative bits and run it often.
-Make sure either your brain hasn't wandered off the path or that you've found a problem with your solution
+Make sure either your brain hasn't wandered off the path or that you've found a problem with your solution.
+- Check back in with your notes often and check off each section of psuedo-code as you complete it.

 The critical point for me is the visual reminders.
 My ADHD coach likes to say, "if you can't see it, it doesn't exist".
 Under stress, I think that's a critical observation